zabom824/core-interaction/README.md

 # core-interaction
-Course Materials for Core Lab/Studio Interaction at Parsons
+This repo contains course materials for the Core Lab/Studio Interaction at Parsons